ivanamat/cakephp3-aclmanager/README.md

 ## Create a group, role, and user.

 Allow all.
-Add in AppController.php
+Add in AppController.php.
 ```php
 public function initialize() {
 	parent::initialize();